 As a share of all households, renter households in subsidized housing in British Columbia made up about 4% in both 2011 and 2016 (2006 data is unavailable for this variable).
 They make up a lower and decreasing share of households in the CVRD (from 3% in 2011 to 2% in 2016).
-In electoral area E, renter households in subsidized housing make up 1% of households, decreasing from 3% in 2011.
+In electoral area F, renter households in subsidized housing make up 2% of households, increasing from 0% in 2011.
 In many cases, the total number of households in subsidized housing in smaller jurisdictions, such as individual electoral areas, is ten or fewer.
 Note that census data is rounded to the nearest five, so there may be some small rounding errors.